 Christmas in Brno Czech Republic is a considerably quieter affair than in Prague.
 The Brno Christmas Markets are spread across just two squares in Brno Old Town, with a brilliant ice rink a five-minute walk away.

 Then there’s the fairytale setting of one of the loveliest hidden gems of Europe, full of gorgeous medieval cobbled streets, Art Nouveau townhouses and Gothic spires on the skyline.
-It’s a magical place to experience Czech Christmas traditions, and a great introduction to European Christmas markets in general.

 We’ll tell you everything you need to know about the Brno Christmas Market, and what to do in Brno besides (hint: plenty).
 We’ll also offer advice on the best Brno hotels, or how to go about planning a day trip from Prague or a day trip from Vienna if that’s all the time you have available to visit Brno.

+The Brno Christmas Market is spread over two sites a minute’s walk apart.
 The main market is on Namesti Svobody Brno – Freedom Square, the hub of the Old Town

 A smaller market is a minute’s walk away on Dominikanske namesti (Dominican Square), next to St Michael’s Church and the New Town Hall

+The Dominikanske namesti Brno Christmas Market is the more atmospheric of the two.
 There is a life-size carved wooden re-creation of the Nativity scene, with the Holy Family, Three Wise Men, angels, animals and more, at the top of Dominican Square Brno

-There is also an open-air ice rink outside St Thomas’ Church and the Moravian Gallery, five minutes’ walk or a minute’s tram ride away (the stop at which you need to alight is Česká)
+There is also an open-air ice rink outside St Thomas’ Church and the Moravian Gallery, five minutes’ walk or a minute’s tram ride away (the stop at which you need to alight is Česká).

-Brno Christmas Market opening hours tend to be 1000 until around 2200 until December 23rd
+Brno Christmas Market opening hours tend to be 1000 until around 2200 until December 23rd.

 Brno is the capital city of the region of Moravia, in the south-east of the Czech Republic.
 It’s an hour north of the border with Austria, and a similar distance from the border with Slovakia.